accordproject/template-archive/CONTRIBUTING.md

   [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.
 * **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
-See the section about [Pull Request Submission Guidelines][contribute.submitpr], and for detailed information the [core development documentation][developers].
+See the section about [Pull Request Submission Guidelines][contribute.submitpr], and for detailed information read the [core development documentation][developers].

 ### <a name="docs"></a> Want a Doc Fix?